aschzero/homebridge-airmega/README.md

 Example of some Siri commands you can use:

-* "Turn the air purifier on"
+* "Turn on the air purifier"
-* "Turn the air purifier off"
+* "Turn off the air purifier lights"
 * "Set the air purifier to auto"
-* "Set the air purifier to manual"
-* "Set the air purifier fan to 50%"
+* "Set the air purifier fan to medium"
 * "What's the air quality in \<room name\>?"